-We are going to cover membership content and how to create content for your membership site that you can sell regularly.
-Now yesterday we walked through a lot of the fundamental building blocks of membership sites.
-The good stuff they do, the bad stuff they do, what you’re going to be able to do with a membership site, and what you're not going to be able to do.
+Today, we are going to cover membership content and how to create content for your membership site that you can sell regularly.
+Yesterday we walked through a lot of the fundamental building blocks of membership sites.
+The good and bad stuff they do, what you’re going to be able to do or not with a membership site.
 Things like pricing on a monthly standpoint, and also pricing on a yearly standpoint.
 Things like creating brainstorm membership content on-demand and being one step ahead of your members, and not needing to create the whole course immediately before you sell it.
 So there is a lot of things that we talked about from a membership standpoint.
 We talked about some of the different types of offers, some of the different ways you’re going to be able to use it inside your offer mix, and so on.

-So today we're going to talk about brainstorm membership content, which is going to be a lot of fun.
-We’re going to rehash a tool that you’ve seen many times before because it’s like literally my go-to when it comes to the brainstorm membership content.
+We are going to talk about brainstorm membership content, which is going to be a lot of fun.
+We’re going to rehash a tool that you’ve seen many times before because it’s literally my go-to when it comes to the brainstorm membership content.
 So Susan, how are you?
 Susan’s here.
 It’s awesome to see you in Florida.
 Let’s see.
 Melvin is here.
 There we go.
 Nice.
 Thank you so much.
 Let’s see, got a bunch of folks on.
 Cool.
 So today, brainstorming.
 For those of you who don’t know who I am, my name is Jason Drohn.
-I help people build better businesses through lots of different ways.
+I help people build better businesses in lots of different ways.
 But what we’re going to talk about today, and I’m excited about it, is this brainstorm membership content method.

-So let's say we wanted to create a course on woodworking.
+Let’s say we wanted to create a course on woodworking.
 Let’s say we’re going to, yeah, we’re going to do woodworking.
 Or not even a course, it’s a membership site.
-So the idea of this membership site is to help DIY woodworkers build furniture.
+The idea of this membership site is to help DIY woodworkers build furniture.
 And some of the inspiration behind this is you want to make sure to have a customer avatar on whatever you’re building.
 So you want to know who you’re creating for.
 Like, well who’s going to buy your membership course?
-Because there's 1000s, 10,000s, hundreds of thousands of people just like that person who are going to purchase a membership to your DIY woodworking course.
+Because there are 1000s, 10,000s, hundreds of thousands of people just like that person who are going to purchase a membership to your DIY woodworking course.
 So the course that we’re going to create, or the membership program we’re going to have, is DIY woodworking plans.

-Now the goal is, so as we said yesterday, what’s going to end up happening is a lot of your members, every member has a churn.
-So if you can put some of your more valuable material at the back end of month three, month four, month five, month six, then there are people who will stick around for that, because that’s actually why they bought it in the first place.
+Now the goal is, what’s going to end up happening is every member has a churn.
+If you can put some of your more valuable material at the back end of month three, month four, month five, month six, then there are people who will stick around for that, because that’s actually why they bought it in the first place.
 Or they will buy the annual edition of that membership so that they get access to all that stuff immediately.
 But what it lets you do is it lets you build up.
 So our DIY woodworking course, these folks, they’re beginners.
-So some people already have some of the tools, but they might not have all of them.
-They might have a circular saw but not a table saw.
-They might have a drill and not a drill press.
+Some people already have some of the tools, but they might not have all of them.
+They might have a circular saw but not a table saw, might have a drill and not a drill press.
 They might not even know what a Kreg jig is.

-So what do you need from a tool standpoint?
-You need to like cutting.
-You need anything that is like drills.
-You need sandpaper and sanding.
+What do you need from a tool standpoint?
+You need to like cutting, drills and you need sandpaper and sanding.
 Sandpaper, sanding, grinding, all of that kind of stuff.
 You’re going to need foam brushes for stain.
 Probably going to need some paint.
 I know I’ve never messed around with it at all, but chalk paint is really good, really big for furniture.
 And then your introductory project, so month two, you might look at shelves.
 DIY shelves.
 DIY shelves.
 Then there are some gallery shelves that I like putting together.

 Super, super easy.
 But nice.
 I mean you’re getting the basics of cutting, nailing, screwing in, wood glue, the whole deal.
 So let’s see.
 Gallery shelves.
 What else would be easy to do?
 Shelves are easy.
 Bookcases, also easy.
 So then I’m sure you can look up Ana White who has lots of plans.
 Or just scroll through Pinterest, you’re going to find all kinds of stuff.